craddr/CSF_2P/README.md

 Press start
 Ensure that remote client checkbox is ticked in Thorimage software "Capture" screen PC will now wait for VS PC input (triggered by Master PC input).

+Authorship and contributions:
+Codes were written by a freelancer under direction of Rosie Craddock 2024.
+Codes were later ammended by Rosie Craddock for bug fixing and optimisation